Finetuning CLIP to Reason about Pairwise Differences: Related Works

 \paragraph{Finetuning} With the advent of these VLMs, many works have studied how to finetune these models for downstream tasks, instead of simply using fixed versions of these pretrained models.
 Many approaches study better ways to achieve more robust models via finetuning \citep{kumar2022fine, wortsman2022robust}.
 Prior work \citep{fan2023improving, Doveh_2023_CVPR} demonstrates that LLMs can be used to improve or diversify captions in pretraining data, leading to performance benefits.
 In addition, other work shows that given labeled downstream task data, a better way to perform finetuning is in line with the original pretraining objective \citep{goyal2023finetune}.
 Other work uses multiple LLM-generated class descriptions to improve few-shot finetuning \citep{feng2023leveraging}.
+A relevant line of work is finetuning VLMs for image-difference captioning \citep{spot_diff, park2019robust, guo2022clip4idc, hu2024onediff}, which looks to produce text descriptions of the difference between image pairs.
+While the underlying ideas in this line of work are similar, a key distinction is that we study the reverse problem, which is to study the benefits of incorporating such information into CLIP's embedding space.

 \paragraph{CLIP's Embedding Space} A large body of work has studied specific qualities of the learned embedding space of CLIP.
 A related work looks to better induce geometric properties in the resulting embedding spaces \citep{goel2022cyclip} through pairwise distances, although this does not directly address (LLM-generated) semantically meaningful differences.
 Other work finds that the embedding space of CLIP behaves like a bag of words \citep{yuksekgonul2022and} and that the models lack the ability to bind particular attributes to instances \citep{Lewis2022DoesCB}.
 Other work generates large synthetic datasets (via viewpoint modification, manual text generation via metadata) to improve VLMs abilities to reason about visual concepts and not individual objects \citep{Cascante-Bonilla_2023_ICCV}.
 Our work is related in that we demonstrate a failure of CLIP's embeddings, and we propose a new finetuning approach to address these issues. \\